NME: 1970s

-I think all the other papers knew by 1974 that NME had become the best music paper in Britain.
-We had most of the best writers and photographers, the best layouts, that sense of style of humour and a feeling of real adventure.
-We also set out to beat Melody Maker on its strong suit: being the serious, responsible journal of record.
-We did Looking Back and Consumer Guide features that beat the competition out of sight, and we did this not just to surpass our rivals but because we reckoned that rock had finished its first wind around 1969/70 and deserved to be treated as history, as a canon of work.
-We wanted to see where we'd got to, sort out this huge amount of stuff that had poured out since the mid '60s.
-Everyone on the paper was into this.

 Led Zeppelin topped the "NME Pop Poll" for three consecutive years (1974–76) under the category of the best "Vocal Group".

 In 1976, NME lambasted German pioneer electronic band Kraftwerk with this title: "This is what your fathers fought to save you from ..."
 The article said that the "electronic melodies flowed as slowly as a piece of garbage floating down the polluted Rhine".
 The same year also saw punk rock arrive on what some people perceived to be a stagnant music scene.
 The NME gave the Sex Pistols their first music press coverage in a live review of their performance at the Marquee in February that year, but overall it was slow to cover this new phenomenon in comparison to Sounds and Melody Maker, where Jonh Ingham and Caroline Coon respectively were early champions of punk.
 Although articles by the likes of Mick Farren (whose article "The Titanic Sails at Dawn" called for a new street-led rock movement in response to stadium rock) were published by the NME that summer, it was felt that younger writing was needed to credibly cover the emerging punk movement, and the paper advertised for a pair of "hip young gunslingers" to join their editorial staff.
 This resulted in the recruitment of Tony Parsons and Julie Burchill.
 The pair rapidly became champions of the punk scene and created a new tone for the paper.
 Parsons' time at NME is reflected in his 2005 novel Stories We Could Tell, about the misadventures of three young music-paper journalists on the night of 16 August 1977 – the night Elvis Presley died.